By Chuck Burton

 “Other commissioners would love to see the Ivy League be part of the playoffs, but they understand it’s a long-standing traditional decision,” said Robin Harris, the Executive Director of the conference.
 “They would love to see us and they mention it occasionally, but they understand that we’re not participating.”

-Football is the only sport in which the Ivy League declines to compete for a national title; in all other NCAA-sanctioned sports, the Ivy League allows their athletes to prove themselves on the national stage for NCAA championships, from hockey to track and field to wrestling to lacrosse.
+Football is the only sport in which the Ivy League is denied the opportunity to compete for a national title; in all other NCAA-sanctioned sports, the Ivy League allows their athletes to prove themselves on the national stage for NCAA championships, from hockey to track and field to wrestling to lacrosse.

 In no other sport are these words interpreted to mean that their intercollegiate teams cannot and should not compete in the FCS postseason.
 Only football.